 - family_variant (code of the family variant – these codes can be viewed when exporting family variants);

-- parent (reference to product model – used when adding variants for a product model);
+- parent (a reference to product model – used when adding variants for a product model);

 Other notable fields: